Obamacare repeal bill a test for dealmaker-in-chief

 - Piloting the bill through Congress represents an intricate and risky test for a new President

-House lawmakers meanwhile hit the 24-hour mark in a grueling Energy and Commerce Committee hearing on the bill, after another House Committee, Ways and Means, registered the first milestone for the American Health Care Act, endorsing it after their own 18-hour session.
+The House Energy and Commerce Committee voted to move the bill to the House floor after a marathon hearing lasting 27 hours and 18 minutes, hours after the Ways and Means panel registered the first milestone for the American Health Care Act, endorsing it after their own 18-hour session.

 The bill, which is strongly backed by the White House, marks a crucial first legislative test for Trump's capacity to enact his agenda and could represent the Republican leadership's last best hope for dismantling former Democratic President Barack Obama's proudest domestic achievement.

-The White House is convinced that it can bring around skeptics of the bill in the House and the Senate -- one reason why Trump is stepping up his engagement, with high profile meetings with leading GOP figures in the debate.
+The White House is convinced that it can bring around skeptics of the bill in the House and the Senate -- one reason why Trump is stepping up his engagement, with high-profile meetings with leading GOP figures in the debate.

 "He gets the complexity of this," a senior administration official said.
 "It's a sell for him," the official said, adding that Trump sees himself as the ultimate deal maker and "I think he's willing to cut deals," to get this legislation passed, the official said.